 The REI Air Flash Hammock is an all-in-one hammock shelter system that includes a hammock, suspension system, and tarp.
 While none of the individual components of the system are best-of-breed, they work exceptionally well together and are easy to use.
 If you’ve been interested in switching from a tent to a hammock, the Air Flash Hammock System will get you in the air quickly without the learning (and spending) curve that’s required to assemble your own hammock system from multiple vendors.
 It is sized small however, and best suited for kids and small adults under 5’6″ in height.

-While the Air Flash Hammock is configured for use with sleeping pads for back insulation, I would recommend using a underquilt for maximum comfort, particularly if you intend to backpack.
-If you don’t want to fork out the big bucks for a cottage underquilt, I’d recommend the ENO Ember 2 Underquilt ($100) or the Therm-a-Rest Super Snuggler Underquilt ($129) which are properly shaped for use with the REI Flash Air Hammock.
+While the Air Flash Hammock is configured for use with sleeping pads for back insulation, I would recommend using an underquilt for maximum comfort, particularly if you intend to backpack.
+If you don’t want to fork out the big bucks for an underquilt, I’d recommend the ENO Ember 2 Underquilt or the Hammock Gear Phoenix Underquilt, which are properly shaped for use with the REI Flash Air Hammock.

 Most Popular Searches